 Causes of Teen Psychosis Disorder or Schizophrenia

-The exact cause of the teen psychosis disorder is unclear.
+The exact cause of teen psychosis disorder is unclear.
 Each case is different.
 There are a few diseases that can trigger psychosis.
-Others causes may include – lack of sleep, various environmental influences, trauma and drug use.
-Ailments that can trigger teen psychosis disorder such as schizophrenia include; stroke, dementia and alzheimer’s, as well as brain illnesses such as, Parkinson’s disease, Huntington’s disease, several chromosome related syndromes, brain cysts and tumors, certain types of epilepsy, syphilis, HIV and other brain infections.
+Others causes may include – lack of sleep, various environmental influences, trauma, and drug use.
+Ailments that can trigger teen psychosis disorder such as schizophrenia include; stroke, dementia and Alzheimer’s, as well as brain illnesses such as, Parkinson’s disease, Huntington’s disease, several chromosome related syndromes, brain cysts and tumors, certain types of epilepsy, syphilis, HIV and other brain infections.

 Psychosis can be triggered by mixing alcohol and illicit drugs, such as cocaine and methamphetamine, or using hallucinogenic drugs such LSD that create a temporary hallucination.

 Certain prescribed drugs like steroids and stimulants can also cause psychosis.